 - 2. That the applicant shall make available for the party that may complete the relocation project the dollars the applicant would otherwise expend for the demolition of the resource.
-The amount made available shall be \$55,000, which is based on the cost estimates for demolition provided in the Certificate of Approval application.
+The amount made available shall be \$15,000, which is based on the cost estimates for demolition provided in the Certificate of Approval application but reduced to not include costs associated with site work that would not be completed by moving the structure.
 The applicant may provide other qualifying bids for the demolition to determine the final amount of funds to be made available, subject to review by the Planning Director or their designee.
 The terms of the removal and moving agreement shall be subject to review by the Planning Director or their designee. - 3.
 That the City of McMinnville shall not issue a demolition permit for the historic resource until building permits for an improvement program substantially similar to the project described in the application materials have been submitted to the Building Department. - 4.
 That prior to the issuance of the demolition permit for the subject structure, a minimum of 20 (twenty) digital photographs documenting exterior views of the subject structure shall be submitted to the Planning Department.